kdave/btrfs-progs/Documentation/Introduction.rst

 *  :doc:`Offline filesystem check<btrfs-check>`
 *  :doc:`In-place conversion<Convert>` of existing ext2/3/4 and reiserfs filesystems
 *  :doc:`Seeding device.<Seeding-device>` Create a (readonly) filesystem that
-   acts as a template to seed other Btrfs filesystems.
+   acts as a template to seed other BTRFS filesystems.
 The original filesystem and devices are included as a readonly starting point for the new filesystem.
    Using copy on write, all modifications are stored on different devices; the original is unchanged.